Autostronomy/AstroPhot/docs/coordinates.rst

 On small scales the choice of projection doesn't matter.
 For very large images the effect may be detectable, though it is likely insignificant compared to other effects in an image.
-Just like the ``reference_radec`` you should choose your projection system in the first image you construct by passing ``projection = 'gnomonic'`` as an argument.
-Just like with the reference coordinate, subsequent image creation cannot modify the projection.
+Just like the ``reference_radec`` you can choose your projection system in an image you construct by passing ``projection = 'gnomonic'`` as an argument.
+Just like with the reference coordinate, for images to talk to each other they should have the same projection.

-If you really want to change the projection after the first image has been created (warning, this may cause serious missalignments between images), you can force it to update with::
+If you really want to change the projection after an image has been created (warning, this may cause serious missalignments between images), you can force it to update with::

   image.header.projection = 'steriographic'

 which would change the projection to steriographic.
-This change can be made with any image and it will affect all AstroPhot images simultaneously.
-They won't recompute thier position in the new projection system, they will just use new equations going forward.
+The image won't recompute its position in the new projection system, it will just use new equations going forward.
 Hence the potential to seriously mess up your image alignmnt if this is done after some calculations have already been performed.

 Talking to the world
 --------------------